NootCode/PongGame/README.md

 # Andre Nalbandian
 #
 # Implementation of the Classic Game Pong
-# User controlls the left file using the up and down arrow keys
+# User controlls the left paddle using the up and down arrow keys
 # The right paddle is controlled by AI but is currently unbeatable
 # by tracking the ball y coordinate.
 #